-Tribunal: There are tribunal decisions pending that could influence tariff lines in the tariff book - these take precedence over the tariff strategy and will be incorporated when they are published.

-Operation Phakisa and divergent future funding models: The opening up of Private Sector opportunities resulting in a bigger role with regard to the funding of port infrastructure was mentioned in the State of the Nation Address (SONA) and new pricing models could emerge due to this, especially as part of Operation Phakisa.
-Ship repair asset allocation will be reviewed based on changing commercial viability of existing infrastructure.
+- Number of vessel calls as determined through the Vessel Traffic System will need to become more accurate; - Reduction in cargo dues might not be felt by cargo owners as vessel owners could pass on charges and Transnet Port Terminals (TPT) is not regulated and therefore could also increase their tariffs; - There are tribunal decisions pending that could influence tariff lines in the tariff book these take precedence over the tariff strategy and will be incorporated when they are published; - The opening up of Private Sector opportunities resulting in a bigger role with regard to the funding of port infrastructure was mentioned in the State of the Nation Address (SONA) and new pricing models could emerge due to this, especially as part of Operation Phakisa.
 The tariff strategy will incorporate these emerging models for new infrastructure as they occur.